 Come get your hands dirty at one of our weekly drop in Volunteer Days, every Tuesday from 9am-12pm, April through October.
 Come for an hour or the whole time!
 Bring a water bottle, hat and a snack.
 All ages and abilities welcome.
 Are you part of a volunteer group or interested in scheduling a team-building service project?
 Contact us for more details about a volunteer project for your group.

-More about the Farm
+More about the Food Love Project

 Over 1,000 children visit the farm every year through our Farm To School program, and learn the magic of growing food from seed, tasting a vine-ripe tomato, or learning how chickens, bacteria and worms work together to help make fertile soil.
 Some features of the farm include: